 Grows well in containers under direct sunlight.

-I won’t like beet in my meals but beetroot juices are extremely nutritious and you would like to add it to your diet for regular consumption in small quantity.
+I won’t like beet in my meals but beetroot juices are extremely nutritious and you would like to add them to your diet for regular consumption in small quantities.

 One of my favorite vegetables in salads.